momentohq/client-sdk-javascript/examples/cloudflare-workers/README.md

 There are a few reasons why you might choose one over the other when interacting with Momento within a Cloudflare Worker.

-- The HTTP APIs is more flexible.
-You can use it to interact with Momento, regardless of the programming language or framework you're using.
-This makes it a good choice if you need to integrate with a wide variety of services.
-- The Web SDK is more convenient.
-They provide a higher level of abstraction, which can make it easier to interact with Momento.
-- Using the HTTP API might be more efficient and can be optimized for exactly what you need, leading to performance benefits.
-They don't require the overhead of loading and initializing a web SDK.
-This can be important if you're running a high-traffic Worker.
-- Web SDKs are easier to use.
-They provide a lot of built-in functionality, such as error handling, observability, authentication, etc.
+- The HTTP APIs is lighter-weight; you don't need to add any dependencies, you can just use the standard `fetch` HTTP client methods.
+However, it only provides a basic subset of all of the Momento APIs, such as `get`, `set`, and `delete`.

+- The Web SDK is heavier-weight; you need to add a dependency on the SDK.
+However, it supports the full Momento API (including collections like Dictionaries and SortedSets, plus the ability to publish to Momento Topics).
+It also has a complete TypeScript/JavaScript API that makes it simpler to write code to interact with Momento.
 This can save you time and effort when developing your Worker.